Carricaner/ha-infra-template/README.md

     ```

 ## TODOs
-- [] Use ELB's health check
+- [V] Use ELB's health check
-- [] Create one NAT Gateway for each AZ
+- [V] Create one NAT Gateway for each AZ
-- [] Make it possible to dynamically adjust the number of AZ.

 ## Notes